parmar-mohit/School-App/README.md

 ### Technologies

+* MySQl

 To store the vast amount of data that this project has to handle we have used MySQl Database.
 The steps required to setup MySQl on Server side are provided in [MySQl Queries Setup](./Database/MySQL%20Setup%20Queries.md)

+* IntelliJ IDE ( Community Version )

+To Develop this Project efficiently IntelliJ Community Version IDE is Used.

+* Java Swing

+To develop GUI interface so that application is interactive Java Swing API is used.